Now, when you have finished creating your event, let’s create your first ticket type for this event.

 - Ticket Type Title - Ticket Type title for the event (Example: Standard ticket, VIP, Early Bird, Student, Regular Admission, etc.)

-- Ticket Description - Here you can add additional ticket description, for example: Access to the whole Congress, all business networking lounges excluding the Platinum Lounge and the Official Dinner.
-Also you here you may use standard WordPress text formatting as well as adding media to description.
+- Ticket Description - Here you can add additional ticket description.
+For example: Access to the whole Congress, all business networking lounges excluding the Platinum Lounge and the Official Dinner.
+Also you here you can use standard WordPress text formatting, Tickera's shortcodes as well as add media to description.
 This field is completely optional and may be left blank.

 - Min. tickets per order - Limit the minimum quantity of this ticket type that can be ordered in a single order by placing a Minimum number that a customer may choose.
 This field is optional and if left blank, no minimum quantity limit will be set.